-Welcome to the gallery for Tapiche Reserve, located 400km upriver from Iquitos, Peru.
-Sit back, relax and enjoy our Jungle TV, or scroll down to see photos of our amazing residents.
+Sit back, relax and enjoy our Jungle TV, or scroll down to meet some of our amazing residents.

-For about 6 months each year, a 20-hectare area tucked at the end of a lagoon becomes the noisy breeding ground for hordes of water birds like Agami Heron, Boat-Billed Heron, Cocoi Heron, Neotropical Cormorant, Anhinga, Hoatzin, Great Egret, Snowy Egret and Wattled Jacana.
+For about 6 months each year, a 20-hectare area tucked at the end of a lagoon becomes the noisy breeding ground for hordes of aquatic birds like Agami Heron, Boat-Billed Heron, Cocoi Heron, Neotropical Cormorant, Anhinga, Hoatzin, Great Egret, Snowy Egret and Wattled Jacana.
 Before the reserve was established, locals would collect all the eggs to eat or sell.
-It took 2 years of patrolling the area before the birds consistently built up their numbers, and we're proud to welcome their return every year.
-We've even noticed that the size of the entire rookery seems to be expanding each year.
+It took 2 years of patrolling the area before the birds recovered their population, and now we're happy to welcome them back in greater numbers every year.
+Learn more about our Agami Heron Watch project.

 Because woolly monkeys are a favorite hunting target and their birthrate is naturally low (one baby every 2 years), we only started observing large groups at the Tapiche Reserve at the end of 2014, about 4 years after the reserve was first established.
 We took this as encouragement that our conservation efforts were slowly paying off.

-At the beginning of 2015, we'd begun making informal notes on a beautiful group of 50+ woolly monkeys, including tiny babies clinging to their mothers’ backs and stomachs, juveniles just learning to climb and jump, and large mature adults sporting thick fur and weathered faces, all traveling and foraging together.
+We hit some bumps in 2015 with a record number of hunters and loggers on the property.
+At the beginning of that year, we'd begun making informal notes on a beautiful group of 60+ woolly monkeys, including tiny babies clinging to their mothers’ backs and stomachs, juveniles just learning to climb and jump, and large mature adults sporting thick fur and weathered faces, all traveling and foraging together.
 This is the group showcased here.
-The subsequent high water season made it easy for poachers to enter the flooded forest by boat, and we found new canoe trails cut into trees where this group of monkeys liked to pass.
+The high water season that year made it easy for poachers to enter the flooded forest of the reserve by boat, and we found new canoe trails cut into trees where this group of monkeys liked to pass.
 The last time we saw this group, only 4 juvenile individuals remained.
-The loss was heartbreaking, and these photos are now a memorial rather than a record of living inhabitants of the reserve.
+The loss was heartbreaking, and these photos are a memorial to that family group.

 In this section we celebrate signs of hope for the future of the Tapiche Reserve.
 Surviving to adulthood is a challenge for any living being in the jungle; conditions are brutal, competition is fierce and there is no shortage of natural predators, who are, in turn, targets for other predators.
 Destructive human activities in the forest make the task of breeding and growing up even harder.
-The presence of these young animals on the reserve is truly a sign that it’s not too late to save this area.
+The presence of these young animals on the reserve is truly inspirational.